nodejs/node/doc/guides/collaborator-guide.md

     request.
 This makes it easy to trace a commit back to the conversation that led up to that change.
   * Optional: A `Fixes: X` line, where _X_ is the full GitHub URL for an issue.
-A commit message may include more than one `Fixes:` lines.
+A commit message can include more than one `Fixes:` lines.
   * Optional: One or more `Refs:` lines referencing a URL for any relevant background.
   * Required: A `Reviewed-By: Name <email>` line for each Collaborator who